corda/corda/README.md

     jdk1.8.0_xx…/Contents/Home

 Also select Project language level: as 8.
 Click OK.
 Open should now work.

+## Other troubleshooting

+If you get an error about a missing Quasar agent, then your JVM is being invoked without a needed command line argument.
+Make sure an argument like `-javaagent:lib/quasar.jar` is being passed to the invocation.

+You may need/want to edit your default JUnit run config in IntelliJ to ensure that parameter is being set, along with `-Dco.paralleluniverse.fibers.verifyInstrumentation` which is useful to catch mistakes.
+To do that, click the dropdown in the toolbar and select "Edit configurations", then expand the defaults tree, then select JUnit and add the two arguments to the VM options edit.

 ## Accessing Source Without an IDE